gvwilson/sdxjs/en/src/package-manager/index.md

     and whose values are integers indicating the number of versions of that package to include in the test set,
     such as `{'left': 3, 'middle': 2, 'right': 15}`.
-    Its second argument is a [% g seed %]seed[% /g %] for random number generation.
+    Its second argument is a [%g seed "seed" %] for random number generation.

 2. It generates one valid configuration, such as `{'left': 2, 'middle': 2, 'right': 9}`.